vmware/vic-product/docs/setup/beta/deploy-simple-container-via-admiral.md

 *   Move to the `Templates` tab and search for “vmworld/nginx”.
 *   Click on `Enter additional info` for the vmworld/nginx container.
 *   Since this image has an explicit version, you need to manually add _1.9.0_ (should the version be latest you can leave the string as-is).
-*   Customize the name of this container to nginx-from-admiral.
+*   Customize the name of this container to _nginxadmiral_.
 *   Move to the Network tab and map host port _82_ to container port _80_.
 *   Click `provision` to instantiate the vmworld/nginx image hosted on Harbor against VCH1.
 *   Check in the Admiral UI `Containers` tab that Nginx has been instantiated and it’s running.